CFP – Certified Financial Planner Certification Programme Overview

 The financial planning process is defined by the CFPCERT TMBoard involves the following six key steps:

-· Developing and presenting financial planning recommendations and/or alternatives
+· Developing and presenting financial planning recommendations and present them to Client

 Before applying for the Certification Examination, a candidate must complete academic coverage of the financial planning curricula including :